Orcinus: Description

 A genus of carnivorous marine mammals, cetaceans of the delphinid family, with teeth in the upper and lower jaws.
 They possess a large brain which is informed by sophisticated auditory and echolocation techniques.
 The existing population, known as orca or killer whale, are a well known apex predator readily distinguished by their great size, 7 to 10 metres long, and mostly black and white coloring.
 These are highly intelligent and gregarious animals, able to communicate, educate, and cooperate in hunting the largest marine animals.
 The ecotypes within this species complex may coexist in a region, with resident and transient pods being sympatric, but these are known to be genetically isolated.
 Distinctions within the living Orcinus population are often observed in unique social behaviours, their cultures, which provided a significant evolutionary advantage in moving from a diet of cephlapods and fish to other mammals.

 The fossil remains of Orcinus species are frequently teeth, deposited during the Pliocene, especially in Italy.
 Orcinus citoniensis is known by a well preserved skull and jaw.
-This specimen was an animal smaller than the orca, around 4 metres in length, and possessed a greater number of proportionally smaller teeth.
+This specimen was an animal smaller than the orca, around 4 metres in length, and possessed a greater number of proportionally smaller teeth, specialized to hunt small prey such as small fishes and cephalopods.

-The diet of modern orca is wide-ranging, although some ecotypes may be specialist fishers in a local range.
-Most delphinids feed on cephlapods, squid and octopuses, and earlier Orcinus species are thought to have also exploited this resource.
-The great size of orcas may have been the result of feeding 'up the foodchain', but the ability to prey on other mammals and the largest whales is proposed instead to be the result of exaptation.
-The social structure of orcas involves strategems that allow a pod to overcome animals greater in size than the individuals, whereas other great marine predators, such as Otodus megalodon, likely exceeded the size of their targets.
+The diet of modern orca is wide-ranging at the species level, although many ecotypes are specialists at the population level, some relying entirely on small prey such as fishes (in some cases on a single species) and others specialized for hunting marine mammals.
+Most delphinids feed on small fishes and cephalopods and earlier Orcinus species were much more specialized to take advantage of these resources, with macrophagous behavior only coming about in the Pleistocene at the same time as larger body sizes.